alicelucas/ciminilab-swe-test/Task1-React/README.md

      The current count should be displayed near to the heart icon.
 - Finally, make sure that the recipe card is centered in the screen as opposed to being in the upper left corner.

+Note that this exercise should take no more than 60 minutes.
+If you get stuck on one of the functionalities, please still send your solution back to us!

 Please write your solution in Typescript.

-This exercise should take approximately 60 minutes to complete.
+You should return to us all of the source code for running the project.